Readying your Hunting Gear for the Rut

 What do we recommend you fill all those handy pockets with?

 When hunting the rut – well, when hunting from now until the end of late season, which can run through late December or early January – our list is long.

 - Extra layers: Temps are taking a nosedive and becoming more and more unpredictable, so we suggest being prepared for pretty much anything whenever you head out on a walk away from the truck.
 That said, we always recommend keeping a few extra hunt-ready layers in your pack – from base layers and mid-layers to outerwear, socks and accessories.
 That way, if you get wet or end up stuck in the field a bit longer than you’d planned, it’s less likely to wind up being a scary situation.

 - Deer scents: A great way to draw crazed and curious bucks your way during the rut is by using scents.
-While doe estrous is extremely effective during this stretch of the season, Code Blue has a whole lineup of true-to-life scent options that pull rutting bucks in again and again – from urine and estrous to rack rub and tarsal gland gels.
+While doe estrous is extremely effective during this stretch of the season, Bone Collector has a whole lineup of true-to-life scent options that pull rutting bucks in again and again – from urine and estrous to rack rub and tarsal gland gels.
 Their scent elimination products on the other hand, are the perfect addition to the Agion Active XL technology that’s built right into all the Drake Non-Typical gear you’re dressed in.